Payment API for developers

 Idempotent by design

 Every mutating endpoint accepts an idempotency key.
 Safe retries, safe webhooks, safe AI agents.
-No duplicate charges, no double refunds.

 Stripe processes every card